Web tracking: Other methods

+Browsers

+A 2025 study shows that there are varying degrees to which browsers collect users' browsing data.
+It notes that Chrome is the browser that collects the most personal data without any user action, across 20 different data types, compared to an average of six for the typical competing browser, with Brave and Tor collecting two anonymous data types and none, respectively.
+This data includes unique identifiers, device identifier, contact list information, financial data (card, account, etc.), location, and complete browsing history.

 Controversy

 Web browsing is linked to a user's personal information.
 Location, interests, purchases, and more can be revealed just by what page a user visits.
 This allows them to draw conclusions about a user, and analyze patterns of activity.
 Use of web tracking can be controversial when applied in the context of a private individual; and to varying degrees is subject to legislation such as the EU's eCommerce Directive and the UK's Data Protection Act.
 When it is done without the knowledge of a user, it may be considered a breach of browser security.

 Justification

 In a business-to-business context, understanding a visitor's behavior in order to identify buying intentions is seen by many commercial organizations as an effective way to target marketing activities.
 Visiting companies can be approached, both online and offline, with marketing and sales propositions which are relevant to their current requirements.
 From the point of view of a sales organization, engaging with a potential customer when they are actively looking to buy can produce savings in otherwise wasted marketing funds.